 You can’t first request for a GAL and then file a petition to modify custody or visitation.
 That’s putting the cart before the horse.
 There must be a motion pending that deals with significant decision-making or parenting time in order for you to request a GAL.

-You can’t first motion for a GAL and then file a petition to modify custody, visitation, or something like that.
-That’d be the cart before the horse.
-You have to have that motion pending.
-If the matter has been off call for two or three years, and suddenly I, as an attorney, get a phone call from Dad saying Mom’s new boyfriend hit my son with a ball, and we need to get a GAL to investigate this guy, I would have to file an emergency motion to suspend parenting time with Mom when that boyfriend is around and then file a motion to appoint a GAL at that point.
-Maybe the judge at the hearing for that emergency motion might recommend or order a GAL to be appointed right there without any formal pleading filed.
-But in that case, that’s when it would be appropriate to ask for a GAL.
-But to file a motion for the GAL, I first have to file that emergency motion, and that’s how you would be able to appoint or request the judge appoint them.
+Example: The divorce was two or three years ago.
+Suddenly, one day I get a phone call from Dad – who was my client – saying that Mom’s new boyfriend hit his son with a ball, and we need to get a GAL to investigate this guy.
+In such a situation, I would have to file an emergency motion to suspend parenting time with Mom when that boyfriend is around.
+It’s possible that the judge at the hearing for the emergency motion about Mom’s boyfriend would recommend, or even order, a GAL to be appointed right there without any formal pleading filed.
+But possibly not, and in that case, that’s when it would be appropriate to request a GAL.
+But to file a motion for the GAL, I first must have a motion filed.

 To sum up, the guardian ad litem investigates on behalf of the court when issues involving the child’s best interest are at stake, and the parents are not in agreement.